dillonschultz93/pasta-ds/docs/editorial/020-Foundations.md

 ![]({{site.baseurl}}/assets/images/YPL-DOC-naming-decisions-01.png)

 Names are made of Stems (or Morphemes) split in 3 categories: the Domain (prefix) followed by the Selectors sequence followed by Modifiers.
-Stems are separated by the en dash character ` - ` (U+2013).
+Stems are separated by the en dash character ` . ` (dot).
 The first Stem is always `YPL` and if the object is interactive it always ends with a State Stem.